rytsikau/ee.Yrewind/README.md

 ## Known issues
 * Some livestreams (usually 60+ FPS) may cause the error 'Cannot process livestream with FFmpeg library'.
-In this case, you must run the program with no arguments and select the <C> option to clear the cache.
+In this case, you have to run the program with no arguments and select the option to clear cache.
 Then try again
-* If the filename of the downloaded video contains a sync warning, the video may have errors.
+* If the filename of downloaded video contains a sync warning, the video may have errors.
 In this case, try downloading later or shift / change the time interval

 ## Requirements
 * FFmpeg executable library (included in the archive)